 - There will be an increasing trend towards enforcement.
 FIRRMA provided greater direction, staffing, and resources to CFIUS to enforce mandatory filing requirements and compliance with mitigation measures.
 Accordingly, investors and U.S. business targets can expect greater penalties or enforcement requirements if they fail to notify transactions or implement mitigation terms.
 This is likely to increase the use by CFIUS of monitors, auditors, and security officers to support CFIUS enforcement resources and expertise.

 - CFIUS member agency perspectives are likely to evolve and result in greater nuance, except for Chinese-related investments.
 CFIUS has historically been represented by agency views balanced by agencies with a traditional focus on national security and agencies with a traditional focus on trade and economic perspectives, with Treasury acting as chair.
 This balance resulted in a considered approach towards mitigation measures that were narrowly tailored to address national security concerns.
 A Biden administration is likely to more closely reflect this balance than the Trump administration, during which agencies tended to defer to national security concerns.
-The widespread recognition of China as a strategic competitor, however, may mean that CFIUS will continue to scrutinize Chinese investments as heavily as the previous administration.
+However, the widespread recognition of China as a strategic competitor means that this more calibrated approach may not necessarily carry over to CFIUS’s scrutiny of Chinese-related investments.

 Examination Through a Global Lens